apache/accumulo-website/pages/related-projects.md

 #### Sharkbite

-[Sharkbite](https://github.com/phrocker/sharkbite/) is a native Key/Value client that support direct Accumulo access.
+[Sharkbite](https://github.com/phrocker/sharkbite/) is a native Key/Value client that supports direct Accumulo access without the need for a proxy.

 #### Timely